-We have audited the accompanying fund summary statement of regulatory basis receipts, expenditures, and unencumbered cash balances of Equus Beds Groundwater Management District No. 2, Halstead, Kansas (District), as of and for the year ended December 31, 2019 and the related notes to the financial statement.
+We have audited the accompanying fund summary statement of regulatory basis receipts, expenditures, and unencumbered cash balances (financial statement) of Equus Beds Groundwater Management District No. 2, Halstead, Kansas (District), as of and for the year ended December 31, 2022, and the related disclosures to the financial statement.